-2. Associate Dean of Students
+2. Dean of Students

 Located in Student Support and Wellness Program office in Seton Court 4502B (ext.
-5171); may serve as Vice President & Dean of Students designee, hearing, or appellate officer
+5171); may serve as Vice President for Student Development designee, hearing, or appellate officer.

 3. Director of Student Conduct

 Located in the Integrity Suite in Seton Court 4508A (ext.5153); this individual coordinates the student conduct system and serves as the primary conduct officer for the University.